The best lens cleaning kits of 2022

 Q: How often should you clean your camera lens?

-How often you should clean your lens depends on how often you are using it and the type of environment you are using it in.
+How often you should clean your lens depends on how often you are using it and the of you are using it in.
 For example, if you only take your lens out once in a blue moon, you won’t need to clean it as much as someone who uses it daily.
 And if you strictly do in-studio portrait work, you won’t have to worry as much about cleaning as someone taking a lens on backcountry hiking trips.

 That said, it’s always a good idea to blow or wipe off the front element before every shoot to ensure there isn’t anything there to impact your images negatively.
 I have had photographers turn in photos only to see giant smudges clouding a corner of all the shots.
 Broadly speaking, we suggest a more in-depth cleaning a few times a year if you use your lens regularly.